isc-projects/stork/doc/devel.rst

     $ backend/cmd/stork-db-migrate/stork-db-migrate init
     $ backend/cmd/stork-db-migrate/stork-db-migrate up

-Once the database environment set up, the next step is to build all the tools.
-Note the first command downloads some missing dependencies needed and installs them in a local directory.
+Once the database environment is set up, the next step is to build all the tools.
+Note the first command below downloads some missing dependencies and installs them in a local directory.
 This is done only once and is not needed for future rebuilds, although it is safe to rerun the command.